loic425/sylius-resource-formation/pages/05_resource_factories.md

 <v-clicks>

-By default, a resource factory is defined to your resource `Sylius\Component\Resource\Factory\Factory`.
+By default, a resource factory is defined to your resource `Sylius\Resource\Factory\Factory`.

 It has a `createNew` method with no arguments.